WebOrigami/docs/src/content/framework/intro.md

 title: "Origami framework introduction"
 ---

+Let's build a little website!

-The Origami framework is designed to help you create digital content such as web sites, documentation, and data sets.
-It's built on a conceptual paradigm that treats development tasks as transformations of data represented in graphs.
-In a series of steps, you transform data, files, and other resources into forms that can be viewed and used by your audience.
+Origami is designed to help you create digital content such as web sites, documentation, and data sets.

+- It's built on a conceptual paradigm that treats development tasks as transformations of data represented in graphs.
+- In a series of steps, you transform data, files, and other resources into HTML and other forms that can be viewed and used by your audience.
+- You define and orchestrate these transformations at a high level using Excel-like formulas that produce virtual folders, files, and other data.

-This tutorial follows a hands-on practical example of building a small website.
-Site creation is used as an illustrative example; you can use Origami for many other things than site development.
+You can use Origami for many other things than site development; site creation is used here as an illustrative example.

 ## Getting started